Do you know what to do in case of an accident on the road?

 An accident, however, can leave even the most seasoned drivers frightened and astray.

-Bookmark this guide, and keep a couple of copies of the Accident Report Form in your glove box.
+But please bookmark this guide, and keep a couple of copies of the Accident Report Form in your glove box.

 And you’ll rest easier knowing that you’re prepared should the need ever arise.